ISART-2024-tutorial/.github/profile/README.md

 ## For ISART 2024 Attendees

 This organization is the home of ISART 2024 Tutorial course materials.
-If you are an ISART 2024 attendee, **Send your GitHub username to mhollingsworth@NTIA.gov** for access to the course materials and coding environment.
+If you are an ISART 2024 attendee, **send your GitHub username to mhollingsworth@NTIA.gov** for access to the course materials and coding environment.
 Once we receive your email, we will confirm you are an ISART attendee and create your account.

-Continue to [ISART-2024-Tutorial repository](https://github.com/ISART-2024-tutorial/course-materials) for more instructions.
+Continue to the [ISART 2024 course-materials repository](https://github.com/ISART-2024-tutorial/course-materials) for more instructions.